TMJ (Temporomandibular Joint Dysfunction)

 Once your examination confirms a diagnosis of TMJ disorder, Dr. Mirante will determine the proper course of treatment.
 Chiropractic treatment of TMJD can alleviate symptoms by correcting misalignments in the spine and re-positioning the jaw.
-We provide therapeutic exercises specific to the jaw, neck, supporting muscular structures, and improving posture also help to improve tracking and movement.
+We provide therapeutic exercises specific to the jaw, neck, and supporting muscular structures, while also paying attention to improving posture to help improve tracking and movement.

 Often times your dentist may fit you for an appliance, also known as a bite guard, this helps improve your results by preventing night time clenching and grinding of the teeth.
 Dr. Mirante will work with your dentist to provide maximal results.

 The Journal of Oral Rehabilitation recommends examination of the cervical spine in TMJD patients, even without cervical complaints.
 These findings are supported by the Journal of Cranio and Clinical Oral Investigation as well.
 At Coastal Chiropractic, we are trained to examine your neck and jaw to determine the best course of co-managed care with your oral health physician.
 Treatments at Coastal Chiropractic & Wellness enable the body to respond to dental changes so that care received from your oral health physician has greater and lasting results.